GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 Inference time: 3.82 s

-We see that the inference is good and it took 3.82 seconds, a little longer than when we quantized it.
-But as I said before, we would have to do this test many times and take an average.
+We see that the inference is good and it took 3.82 seconds, a bit longer than when we quantized it.
+But as I said before, this test should be run many times and an average should be taken.

-Loading of the model uploaded to the hublink image 43
+Loading the model uploaded to the hublink image 43

 First we load the tokenizer that we have uploaded